 I heard so many good reviews about this book.
-There is also a movie being made, staring Harrison Ford and the little actor not more that little from Hugo, Asa Butterfield.
+There is also a movie being made, starring Harrison Ford and the little actor, not more than little from Hugo, Asa Butterfield.
 So I was expecting another masterpiece ready to be trashed by Hollywood.

 However. [spoiler alert]

-Orson created an story of a super hero that do not ever fail.
+Orson created a story of a superhero that does not ever fail.
 Like… never.
 It is a tale of success after success.
-The main character knows the extension of his own abilities, knows how to master it and can perform formidably every single time.
+The main character knows the extension of his abilities, knows how to master them, and can perform formidably every single time.
 It seems that the character is cheating in an RPG game to the point to exploit the fun.
 Super smart, super fast, super agile.
-Super man.
+Superman.

 The narrative style is nice.
-Besides being a futuristic sci fi universe (usually hard to understand), Orson is good in description so readers always understand the world from the first time.
-However, the movement description, important to the story, is too visual and difficult to compreend.
+Besides being a futuristic sci-fi universe (usually hard to understand), Orson is good in the description so readers always understand the world from the first time.
+However, the movement description, important to the story, is too visual and difficult to comprehend.

-There is, tough, a nice message about training.
-Because for the little Ender, training brought perfection for him.
+There is, though, a nice message about training.
+Because for little Ender, the training brought perfection for him.
 It is somewhat inspiring.